Marc-Ferrer-Castillo/MultimediaApp/README.md

 # MultimediaApp

-App that works with multimedia.
+Small App that works with multimedia.
 Can trim Images, Video and Audio.
 Images can also be rotated and flipped horizontally/vertically

 School Activity [Centre d'estudis Politècnics](http://www.cepnet.net/) March 2020